aws-powertools/powertools-lambda-java/docs/FAQs.md

 </dependencies>
 ```

-After configuring the dependencies it's required to specify the aws sdk http client.
+After configuring the dependencies, it's required to specify the AWS SDK http client in the code.
 Most modules support a custom sdk client by leveraging the `.withClient()` method on the for instance the Provider singleton:

     ```java hl_lines="11-16 19-20 22"